tobyspark/ORBIT-Camera/README.markdown

 ### Consent form
 The consent markdown file has the introductory prose preceded by the consent items as metadata key:value pairs.
 These will be rendered into a list of checkbox items.
 Keys are not displayed but are used for sorting (i.e. dispay is not set by order in metadata).
 No markdown parsing on the text to display.

+### Charity choice
+The charity choice markdown file has the introductory prose preceded by the database and presentation values as metadata key:value pairs.
+The key (left hand side) must be five characters or less with no spaces, and is what you will see in the `participant` CSV export.
+The value (right hand side) is what is displayed in the picker.

 ## Known issues
 - Thing labels cannot be edited #12
 - Thing list editing not accessible, i.e. can't delete via voiceover. #19